Cancellations: 5 Positive Behaviors To Handling Them

 It is tempting to simply give up and move on when someone cancels plans last minute.

-But proactiveness pays off well in finding a solution for a positive outcome.
+But being proactive pays off well in finding a solution for a positive outcome.

-For example, suggest alternative plans that could still work or offer to reschedule for a later date.
+For example, suggest other plans that still work or offer to reschedule for a later date.

 We are unsaid masters of holding a grudge or feeling resentful when someone cancels plans last minute.